Primary Education (QTS)

 As a BA Primary Education (QTS) graduate, you'll be in an excellent position to succeed in a rewarding career as a primary school teacher.

-You will leave qualified to teach across the primary sector, whether you decide to work in an early years setting, independent or maintained school or SEN (Special Educational Needs) school.
+You will leave qualified to teach across the primary sector, whether you decide to work in an early year setting, independent or maintained school or SEN (Special Educational Needs) school.
+Many also take on roles in the education sector including:

 Our careers team is available to support you from the start of your studied until after you graduate.
 We will help you build your CV, prepare for interviews, and meet and learn from successful graduates working at the top of their careers.
 You'll also have opportunities to work with our partners across London and beyond, and to attend a Roehammpton jobs fair where you can find out about graduate opportunities and meet employers.